 This course will focus on developments and trends in North America, Europe, Asia, and the Third World during the 20th century, including various ideological movements and their consequences, post-colonialism and globalization.
+Offered: Fall Prerequisite: HIST232 or 291

 HIST372.
 Christianity and Islam in Conflict (3)